11 Don’t-Miss Aquariums in the U.S.

 The Johnny Morris’ Wonders of Wildlife National Museum and Aquarium takes guests on an engrossing sensory journey, with sounds, scents, and temperatures throughout its different aquatic environments.

 Detailed exhibits showcase fish and amphibians living in both freshwater and saltwater habitats.
-For an accurate snapshot of the Ozark ecosystem, fan fave Swamp at Night demonstrates how crucial the under-appreciated swamp actually is.
+For an accurate snapshot of the Ozark ecosystem, popular Swamp at Night demonstrates how crucial the under-appreciated swamp actually is.
 Acting as a sponge, swamps prevent flooding, purify water and serve as critical breeding grounds for many species.
 And its rustic treehouse with a bridge swinging high above is a kid-favorite.

-3. Clearwater Marine Aquarium, Clearwater, Florida
+3. Clearwater Marine Aquarium

-Clearwater Marine Aquarium is not your typical aquarium.
-It’s a working marine hospital that rehabilitates rescued animals—nursing them through sickness and injury—with the definitive goal of releasing them back into their natural habitat.
+Far from a typical aquarium, Clearwater Marine Aquarium is a working marine hospital that rehabilitates rescued animals—nursing them through sickness and injury—with the definitive goal of releasing them back into their natural habitat.
 Animals who cannot be viably released remain, so these are the dolphins, sea turtles, and pelicans you’ll encounter.
-The aquarium gained fame thanks to Winter, the illustrious resident dolphin without a tail who starred in the popular Dolphin Tale movie series.
-Winter passed away in 2021 but her legacy continues.

-4. Newport Aquarium, Newport, Kentucky
+Newport, Kentucky

 People watching sealife at the Coral Reef tunnel at the Newport Aquarium